 On January 26 at 8:19 a.m.
 Shareef O’Neal received an Instagram message from Kobe Bryant.
 The message was simple.
 “You good fam?”
 Bryant asked.
 He was known to check in on O’Neal from time to time.
-An hour after that message was sent, Bryant, his daughter Gigi, and eight others perished in a devastating helicopter crash.
+An hour after that message was sent, Bryant, his daughter Gigi, and seven others perished in a devastating helicopter crash.

 Kobe and Gigi Bryant were on their way to a basketball tournament in which Gigi’s team was scheduled to play O’Neal’s sister Me’arah in the early afternoon.
 O’Neal would have seen Bryant that day had the helicopter accident not happened.

 O’Neal replied to Bryant’s message a few hours later and asked Bryant how he was doing.
 Sadly, he would never receive an answer.

 O’Neal said Bryant’s message is now his phone background

 O’Neal told Bleacher Report he didn’t believe the news at first.
 He said he messaged Bryant again to see if he would answer.
 It wasn’t until O’Neal’s mother told him the news was true that it truly sunk in.
 O’Neal immediately broke down and cried.

 “I personally knew Kobe.
 He had a big impact on me and my family, and that’s what always sticks in my mind,” O’Neal said.